Fuel for Muscle Building

 We all strive to be fit, and due to increased awareness and media influence, we all want to look good.
 It is not just professional athletes or bodybuilders who are concerned about the fitness aspect.
 But, do you really think you can do so by just pumping iron?
 The answer is NO…

 Combining diet and exercise is the only way to achieve fitness.
-Together, they form the two pillars on which our fitness relies, and it is rightly said that we need to maintain a balance between the two.
+Together, they form the two pillars on which our fitness relies, and people rightly say that we need to maintain a balance between the two.
 Diet or exercise alone will not show the desired results.

 Amino acids are the building blocks of proteins and act as fuel for muscles

-BCAA, arginine, glutamine are few of these which you would have heard about often in the fitness industry and are often marketed as fuel for muscles.
-Branched chain amino acids (BCAA) are important components of muscle protein.
+BCAA, arginine and glutamine are a few of these that you would have heard about often in the fitness industry and are often marketed as fuel for muscles.
+Branched-chain amino acids (BCAA) are important components of muscle protein.
 To build new muscle tissue, consuming foods rich in BCAA will greatly benefit you.
-Include a good amount of meats, poultry, egg, milk and milk products and choose from lean (low fat) cuts of meat and low-fat dairy options.
+Include a good amount of meats, poultry, egg, milk and milk products and choose from lean (low-fat) cuts of meat and low-fat dairy options.
 Vegetarian fitness enthusiasts face the risk of BCAA deficiency, which they can address by supplementing their diet with BCAA.

-Arginine, supports heart health, improves the flow of blood throughout the body, may decrease body fat levels, boosts energy levels and keeps blood glucose constant.
-When taken by an athlete, it helps in providing energy for the workout and also provides the much needed nitric oxide.
-Arginine should be avoided by those taking blood pressure lowering medications.
+Arginine: supports heart health, improves the flow of blood throughout the body, may decrease body fat levels, boosts energy levels and keeps blood glucose constant.
+When taken by an athlete, it helps in providing energy for the workout and also provides the much-needed nitric oxide.
+Those taking blood pressure-lowering medications should avoid arginine.
 Include dairy products, beef, pork, chicken, seafood, wheat, oatmeal, peanuts, cashews, walnuts, almonds, seeds of pumpkin, sesame and sunflower for the daily dose of arginine.

 Glutamine: Glutamine being beneficial in tissue building supports a muscle-building activity.
 It also helps in defining muscles or forming cuts in the muscles.
 Dietary sources of glutamine include beef, pork, chicken, milk and milk products, raw spinach, raw parsley, and cabbage.